Updated 1/16/2026. Originally published 12/10/2024

 Communicating Product Service

 I have often found that client product teams need more adequate documentation of the service they provide — a gap resulting in team misalignment and inefficiency.
-Communicating the product service through a service blueprint presents not just the customer journey through a process (including where they interact with your product) but also where they interact with other actors (perhaps other users or service providers), along with the software frontend and backend infrastructure that supports it.
+Communicating your team’s product service through a service blueprint presents your team with a clear picture of the user’s journey, including where they interact with the product, where they interact with other actors, including other users or service providers, and the software frontend and backend infrastructure that supports the experience.

-Therefore, it shows your team members how they each influence the product that underpins the user experience.
+This shows your team how each member influences the product that underpins the user experience.
 In addition to providing clarity through product evolution, service blueprints present new opportunities for service improvements across team responsibilities.

 In order to keep 'finding out' we need to Create something to put in front of users, keeping the wheel turning towards product success.
-Creation outcomes could be thoughtful interview questions, wireframe concepts, generating compelling ideas, prototypes, or fully refined and branded UIs built from consistent components.
-Most of these outcomes benefit from team collaboration.
+Creation outcomes benefit the most from team collaboration and are wide ranging by nature.
+We may start with thoughtful interview questions, but what was learned in those discussions can quickly turn into wireframe concepts.
+Doing so helps teams create artifacts of compelling ideas, prototypes, or fully refined and branded user interfaces (UIs) built from consistent components.

 Interview and User Testing Moderation Guides